george-labs/george-backend-hiring/docs/assumptions.md

 If IO operation on file stopwords.txt fail only exception message will be written to console and method return zero stopwords.

 ## Iteration 3

+## Iteration 4
+From iteration4 I assume that hyphen can be taken as white space (word separator)